amitkaps/full-stack-data-science/credit-risk-deploy/README.md

 How to run locally
 ------------------

-Before you start make sure you are in `deploy` directory.
+Before you start make sure you are in `credit-risk-deploy` directory.

 1. Train the models